Policy on Naming University Facilities and Activities

 5.3 The Form

 5.3.1 The form developed by the Chancellor and approved by the Board of Trustees shall be completed and signed by the person responsible for originating the proposal for naming.
-If the proposal involves a financial commitment of $25,000 or more, a copy of the signed Letter of Intent defining pertinent arrangements must also be included.
+If the proposal involves a financial commitment, a copy of the signed Letter of Intent defining pertinent arrangements must also be included.

 5.4 Prior Approval